gingerbeardman/gingerbeardman.github.io/_posts/2021-04-25-mixing-external-tools-across-deneba-software.md

 ## Result

 So after all this I now have an install of artWORKS (let's call it artWORKS+) that includes additional tools from both UltraPaint and Canvas 3.0 and I had a ton of fun figuring all this out.
 And I'm only 30 years late!

-Here's a download of my artWORKS Tools folder containing all 93 combined tools: [artWORKS-Tools-Combined.sit](/files/artWORKS-Tools-Combined.sit) (1.1MB, use StuffIt!
-Expander 5.5 to extract).
+Here's a download of my artWORKS Tools folder containing all the combined tools (use StuffIt!
+Expander 5.5 to extract): [artWORKS-Tools-Combined.sit](/files/artWORKS-Tools-Combined.sit) [1.1MB]

 ### Footnote